Texas Labor Laws: Everything You Need to Know

 If an employee feels as though any of his or her rights has been violated and seeks to issue a complaint whether within the company or to a governing body or advocacy group, it is illegal for the company to take any retaliatory action or otherwise negatively affect the whistleblower, under federal law.

 Many employees laid off or terminated may be eligible for unemployment insurance, as long as certain guidelines and requirements are met.
-Unemployment is heavily regulated and one can only collect unemployment insurance for 26 weeks, and must show aptitude at looking for employment elsewhere in the meantime.
+Unemployment is heavily regulated, and one can only collect unemployment insurance for 26 week and must show aptitude at looking for employment elsewhere in the meantime.

 Once an employee returns to work, their benefits would likely cease entirely under Texas state law.